Kallu-A/to_do_reminder/README.md

 - `'r' release` launch the test before to make sure everything should work: better performance in runtime, `log level is critical`, so only important message are displayed in the terminal
 - `'d' debug` use for full data display to the terminal `log level normal`
 - `'t' test` launch the test of the server
+- `'ts' specific test` launch a specific  test of the server
 - `'c' clippy` launch the clippy functionality of cargo *(test if their better syntax solution)*
 - `'f' fmt` launch the fmt functionality of cargo *(reformat the code with the rust convention)*
 - `'rd' diesel redo` recreate the database *(erase all data)* if you change the structure and also reset the value in the `data.json`